itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post-copy.md

 What if you could just build static websites and have the power of a full blown CMS?
 What if non-developers could update content and have changes pushed back to your Bitbucket repository?
 What if you could deploy websites straight from Bitbucket?

-With the new CloudCannon Bitbucket add-on all of this is now possible.
+With the new CloudCannon Bitbucket add-on all this is now possible.
 Let's have a look at how it works.

 ### What is CloudCannon?